shaniBerechya/chessboard-vision-ml/README.md

 # Chessboard Square Classification and Board-State Reconstruction

 This repository implements a system for **classifying each square of a chessboard** in real images and reconstructing the board state in **FEN notation**.
-The project handles occlusions using an Out-of-Distribution approach and is robust to unseen games.

 ---